 August 28, 2019

-Vilnius Institute for Political Analysis, Lithuania
+Vilnius Institute for Policy Analysis, Lithuania

-On Wednesday, August 28, the E-YOUTH team and its partner, Vilnius Institute for Political Analysis (VIPA), held a public event, presenting the findings of project in four sessions of presentations.
+On Wednesday, August 28, the E-YOUTH team and its partner, Vilnius Institute for Policy Analysis (VIPA), held a public event, presenting the findings of project in four sessions of presentations.
 All presentations highlighted the two issues in focus of the project:

 - Younger Ukrainians are the more likely to see themselves as Europeans, have a positive EU image, and perceive Ukraine’s European orientation in terms of gains for themselves and Ukraine.
 E-YOUTH assesses EU narratives and perceptions among Ukrainian youth and provides empirical information to revise EU public diplomacy towards Ukraine.